-Naz is a Quantitative Research Associate whose work involves research methodology and quantitative data analysis drawing data from randomized controlled trials (e.g., WRAP trial, and GLoW trial) and large observational databases.
-He is also an Equality Champion at the University of Cambridge School of Clinical Medicine.
+Naz was a Quantitative Research Associate whose work involved research methodology and quantitative data analysis drawing data from randomized controlled trials (e.g., WRAP trial, and GLoW trial) and large observational databases.
+He was also an Equality Champion at the University of Cambridge School of Clinical Medicine.

 Background and experience

 Naz is a Physician-Epidemiologist and Biostatistician.
 Following his medical training (MBBS), he was trained for an MPH in Epidemiology at Harvard University, and a PhD in Epidemiology and Biostatistics from the University of British Columbia.

 - Islam N, Krajden M, Shoveller J, et al. Incidence, risk factors, and prevention of hepatitis C reinfection: a population-based cohort study.
 Lancet Gastroenterol Hepatol.
 2017;2(3):200-210

 - Islam N, Krajden M, Shoveller J, et al. Hepatitis C cross-genotype immunity and implications for vaccine development.
 Scientific Reports.
 2017:7;12326

 - Hursh BE, Ronsley R, Islam N, et al. Acute kidney injury in children with type 1 diabetes hospitalized for diabetic ketoacidosis.
 JAMA Pediatr.
 2017:171(5);e170020